-Hollywood Studios is currently the smallest park and has a lot of construction going on right now, which makes it a very easy park to get done in 1 day.
+Hollywood Studios is currently the smallest park, but it also has some of the most popular attractions at Disney, which means it can be a tricky park to plan for.
 This itinerary is for a full day at the park, however you can take a break in the middle or cut the day short if you feel it is too long for your family.
 Just note that if you do not plan to spend the full day in the park, you will have to cut out some of the attractions on the itinerary.
 Please note that these itineraries are based on a moderate crowd level and you may not be able to get everything done if you visit on a higher crowd level day.

 **Make sure to check out my Hollywood Studios Rides Guide to help you pick out which rides you want to plan for at the park.

 I highly recommend that you start your day as early as you can.
 If you are a Disney Resort guest, then you will have access to the park for 30 minutes before official park opening.
 With that in mind, aim to arrive at the park an hour before official park opening and be ready to head to your first ride of the day so you can maximize that extra 30 minutes.

 If you are not staying on-site, then I recommend you arrive approximately half an hour before rope drop.
 Rope drop refers to the time that they officially open the park.

 Since Hollywood Studios has a lot of rides that traditionally have long lines, having Genie+ will help to shorten the amount of time you spend in the lines.
 If you have Genie+ on your ticket, for your first Lightning Lane selection of the day, this is the ride that fills up the quickest: